QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

 When programming in Julia
 * There will be no encapsulation or inheritance, most custom types you create will be immutable, and polymorphism will be fundamentally different
-* Abstraction is primarily achieved through keeping the data and algorithms that operate on them as orthogonal as possible--in contrast to OOP
+* Abstraction is primarily achieved through keeping the data and algorithms that operate on them as orthogonal as possible -- in contrast to OOP
 * The supertypes in Julia are simply used for selecting which specialized algorithm to use (i.e. part of generic polymorphism) and have nothing to do with OO inheritance
 * The looseness that accompanies keeping algorithms and data-structures as orthogonal as possible makes it easier to discover commonality in the design